Onnys/Capstone/README.md

 - Request Arguments: id of the actor eg:'/actors/1'
 - Returns: A success value and the id of the deleted actror

-## Deploying to Heroku
-Create Heroku app
-In order to create the Heroku app run heroku create name_of_your_app.
-The output will include a git url for your Heroku application.
-Copy this as, we'll use it in a moment.

-Now if you check your Heroku Dashboard in the browser, you'll see an application by that name.
-But it doesn't have our code or anything yet - it's completely empty.
-Let's get our code up there.

-Add git remote for Heroku to local repository
-Using the git url obtained from the last step, in terminal run: git remote add heroku heroku_git_url.

-Add postgresql add on for our database
-Heroku has an addon for apps for a postgresql database instance.
-Run this code in order to create your database and connect it to your application: heroku addons:create heroku-postgresql:hobby-dev --app name_of_your_application

-Breaking down the heroku-postgresql:hobby-dev section of this command, heroku-postgresql is the name of the addon. hobby-dev on the other hand specifies the tier of the addon, in this case the free version which has a limit on the amount of data it will store, albeit fairly high.

-Run heroku config --app name_of_your_application in order to check your configuration variables in Heroku.
-You will see DATABASE_URL and the URL of the database you just created.
-That's excellent, but there were a lot more environment variables our apps use.

-Go fix our configurations in Heroku
-In the browser, go to your Heroku Dashboard and access your application's settings.
-Reveal your config variables and start adding all the required environment variables for your project.
-For the purposes of the sample project, just add one additional one - ‘EXCITED’ and set it to true or false in all lowercase.

-Push it!
-Push it up! git push heroku master

-Run migrations
-Once your app is deployed, run migrations by running: heroku run python manage.py db upgrade --app name_of_your_application

-That's it!
-And now you have a live application!
-Open the application from your Heroku Dashboard and see it work live!
-Make additional requests using curl or Postman as you build your application and make more complex endpoints.

 ## Authors
 Onnys Anild Lopes Menete